 - From the national office

-The National Honor Society and the National Junior Honor Society provide adviser workshops at each of the LEAD Conferences and State Summits.
+The National Honor Society and the National Junior Honor Society provide adviser workshops at each of the LEAD Conferences.

 - Your school district’s office of professional development

 District offices may provide training on basics such as fundraising, teamwork, and district policies and guidelines.